 Maldigestion

 In order for your body to absorb nutrients efficiently, especially in the small intestine, your food must first be broken down into smaller pieces in the stomach.
 The most important organ for the production of stomach acid is the pancreas.
 Therefore, a disease of the pancreas, e.g. cancer or inflammation, can lead to maldigestion.
-Diseases that impair the functions of the gallbladder can also lead to digestive problems.
+Diseases that affect the functions of the gallbladder can also lead to digestive problems.

 Malabsorption

-What can be done about malnutrition?
+What can be done to combat malnutrition

-Malnutrition should always be treated in consultation with a doctor, because in serious cases, inappropriate treatment can be counterproductive.
+Malnutrition should always be treated in consultation with a doctor, because in severe cases, inappropriate treatment can be counterproductive.
 A clear diagnosis is therefore a basic prerequisite for optimal treatment.
 Most doctors will take a detailed medical history, carry out blood work and other physical examinations to get to the bottom of the cause of your symptoms.
 Depending on the cause, the doctor may take the following measures:

-• They will inform you about your malnutrition and give you tips for everyday life that you can use to treat your malnutrition yourself.
+- He will inform you about your malnutrition and give you tips for everyday life that you can use to treat your malnutrition yourself.

-• They will give you an injection to counteract the current nutrient deficiency and give you tips on how to avoid such a deficiency in the future.
+- He will give you an injection to counteract the current nutrient deficiency and give you tips on how to avoid such a deficiency in the future.

 Get an overview of your current nutritional profile